ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-23-DieselVortex.md

 ## Terminal X and Shared Ownership

-TERMINAL X LLC was registered on 13 July 2023.
+*Terminal X* was registered on 13 July 2023.

 Ownership at formation: